rico-del/Munch_Catering/README.md

 ## Notes
 This repo is currently structured for straightforward local development.
 It is easy to evolve  later because the frontend and backend are already cleanly separated.
+The app is currently evlolving for the cloud(Dockerization, Iac, and cloud deployment on AWS).